 This place of worship is unique for its grizzled exterior that looks older than history, and people standing way up in a bell tower taking digital photos.
 It is evening and Mass is in progress.

 I have been told by a tour guide that the black stained exterior is not mold but comes from a fire built by an American, William Walker, who invaded and took over Nicaragua in the 1800’s to extend Southern slavery.
 He was trying to burn out defenders of the city who were holed up inside the massive walls of this church.

-Walker was eventually captured and executed in Honduras but American interventionism has never stopped here and around the world.
+Walker was eventually captured and executed in Honduras but American interventionism has never stopped anywhere.

 Church’s try to do God’s work, but men keep putting their foot in the door.